subutai-io/installers/windows/README.md

 In nothing changed except version number:

 1. Change 3 last lines of repo descriptor file: subutai_4.0.<VN>_amd64.snap  - VN is Version Number like 4.0.5; subutai_4.0.<VN + 1>_amd64-dev.snap - 4.0.6 if VN = 4.0.5; subutai_4.0.<VN + 1>_amd64-master.snap - 4.0.6.
-2. Open Visual Studio installation project, change version number for prod, master and dev, build project for each installation type and build installer for each installation type as described above )Build the installer)
+2. Open project script in Inno Sinstallation project, change version number for prod, master and dev, build project for each installation type and build installer for each installation type as described above (Build the installer section)